Arron Mosby: Early life and education

-Mosby was born on April 13, 1999, in Sanger, California.
-He attended Sanger Union High School and was a two-way starter, playing at wide receiver on offense and cornerback on defense.
+Mosby was born on April 13, 1999, in Fresno, California.
+He attended Sanger High School and was a two-way starter, playing at wide receiver on offense and cornerback on defense.
 He was twice named all-league as a defensive back and was given first-team all-CMAC honors in 2016 as a senior.
 That year, he was named a Fresno Bee all-star.

 After graduating from Sanger, Mosby committed to Fresno State University and played in every game as a true freshman, mainly as a special teamer.
 He made a total of five tackles in 14 games.
 As a sophomore in 2018, Mosby recorded 12 tackles and one interception while appearing in 13 out of 14 games.
 His one interception was returned 95 yards for a touchdown against San Jose State and was the fourth-longest in team history.